Las Vegas Car Accident Attorney

 - Any drivers are intoxicated

 - The other driver does not have a license, registration, or insurance

-- The other driver becomes uncooperative, violent, or flees the scene
+- Any party becomes uncooperative, violent, or flees the scene

 - Names, addresses, email and phone numbers of drivers involved

 - License plate, VIN number, Year/Make/Model of every vehicle involved